MariaPZ1/WHSTechNotes/journal.md

 | Tangier | Shapeshifting        | extract prisioner    |
 # March 18, 2025
 I complete Compute It in hour of code
+# March 24, 2025
+Education is the process of gaining information or sharing knowdledge, its main goal is to prepare people to contribute in a society.
+An educated population supports economic growth.